GAURAV8520/Gemini_Ai-Clone/README.md

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 Please ensure that your contributions adhere to the code style and guidelines of the project.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this project as per the terms of the license.
 ```